AniaDomachowska/SwapiApiSearch/readme.md

 - StarWarsUI that shows list of characters in StarWars movies
 - StarWarsApi - API that returns list of characters.

+*After cloning the files from github please run **npm install** in the StarWarsUI folder* I still need to sort out getting the node packages in VS build.

 To run the page, please set up both websites and if neccessary change the API URL in the ClientApp\app\components\home\home.component.ts file. (sorry for lack of configuration)

 Api connects to https://swapi.co and returns Starwars characters under People resource.
 This resource  can be invoked by querying /People url: